AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is a loading animation but for IOS.
 ## 4.CupertinoButtonWidget
 ### This widget is a button but for IOS.
+## 5.CupertinoAlertDialogWidget
+### This widget is useful for appearing alert dialog but for IOS.